pedro-c/LPOO-FEUP/README.md

 - Pedro Costa

 # Developed
-- Grafic Interface w/ resizable Windows and floating bottons;
+- Grafic Interface w/ menu;
-- Random Maze generator w/option for several dragons and swords;
+- Random Maze generator w/option for several dragons;
 - 3 dragon modes (static, moving, moving and sleeping);
 - Ability to play with keyboard and by clicking the buttons;
+- Verify if there's a clear path from the hero to the sword (using backtracking);
 # To be developed
-- Verify if there's a clear path from the hero to the sword;
 - Verify if all dragons fit in the maze;